 Step 4: Test Your Course

 Copy the URL into the address bar of a new browser window.
 Enter your email address and name.
 Your results will be tracked under these credentials.
 Then, click on Ok.
 Now take me to my training.

 At this point, test your course and attempt to reproduce the problems that prevented it from behaving as expected in your LMS.
 Watch for display problems of any kind, make sure your content suspends and resumes as you’d expect, and keep an eye out for unexpected behavior in general.

 When you’re done testing, exit the course and confirm that your score and status are displayed correctly.

 Now that you’ve tested your course as a learner would experience it, you can review the SCORM Cloud reports for accuracy.
 To do so, return to the course details page, click Reportage, then drill down into the available reporting data.

 Tip: If your course details page is no longer open, just return to your course library and click the course name.

-If your Articulate content doesn’t play, resume, or track correctly at SCORM Cloud, submit a case to Articulate so we can take a closer look.
-Be sure to include a copy of your project file so we can reproduce the problem.
+If your Articulate content doesn’t play, resume, or track correctly in SCORM Cloud, submit a case to our support team so we can take a closer look.
+Be sure to include a copy of your project file so we can try to reproduce the problem.

-If you have any other suggestions on troubleshooting an LMS, share your thoughts with us and other community members in the comments below.
+If you have any other troubleshooting suggestions, share your thoughts with us and other community members in the comments below.